GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 (MyGenieApp) pkg> add SearchLight#master
 ```

+We're adding the `#master` branch which is the recommended one before v1, to make sure we're getting the latest and greatest version.

 ### Setup the database connection

 Genie is designed to seamlessly integrate with SearchLight and provides access to various database oriented generators.
 First we need to tell Genie/SearchLight how to connect to the database.
 Let's use them to set up our database support.
 Run this in the Genie/Julia REPL: